rclone/rclone/docs/content/bisync.md

 ### Updating golden results

 Sometimes even a slight change in the bisync source can cause little changes spread around many log files.
-Updating them manually would be a nighmare.
+Updating them manually would be a nightmare.

 The `-golden` flag will store the `test.log` and `*.lst` listings from each test case into respective golden directories.
 Golden results will